 Trello and Basecamp

 Trello and Basecamp have some important distinctions from one another, but they’re often compared to each other.
 While Trello focuses more on collaboration and creating tasks with teams, Basecamp is more client-facing and offers tools to help employees communicate about the state of tasks.
 Basecamp also allows for easy file and document sharing, though Trello does offer this as well.

-On the down side, Basecamp does not offer a free version, and it is not as customizable as Trello is for collaborative use.
+On the downside, Basecamp does not offer a free version, and it is not as customizable as Trello is for collaborative use.
 Since Basecamp is an older tool, it also doesn’t have some of the newer integrations that Trello does.

 Trello and Slack

-Slack is mostly known for its messaging capabilities but it is possible to create to-do lists and reminders in this platform as well.
+Slack is mostly known for its messaging capabilities but it is possible to create to-do lists and reminders on this platform as well.
 Slack also makes collaboration possible through messaging, but it’s simply not the same as having a visual representation of your tasks.
-Most businesses prefer to use Slack as a way to communicate, and they then choose an actual project management tool collaborating on tasks.
+Most businesses prefer to use Slack as a way to communicate, and they then choose an actual project management tool for collaborating on tasks.

 What operating systems run Trello?